 Sustainability

 The sustainability regulatory environment is rapidly evolving, driven by the increased demand from investors, those charged with governance, the public and other stakeholders for sustainability and ESG reporting and assurance.
-Standard-setters globally and across various jurisdictions are working to develop sustainability reporting and assurance standards to address concerns about the current lack of standardisation and complexity of multiple frameworks.
-The IESBA is working to develop profession agnostic ethical and independence standards for sustainability.
+International standard-setters and (ISSB, IESBA and IAASB) and local standard setters (AUASB and AASB) have released sustainability reporting and assurance standards to address these concerns.

 In January 2025, the IESBA released two final pronouncements on ethics standards for sustainability reporting and assurance: